DANNYDEE93/Deployment4/README.md

 __________________________________________________________________________

-</ins> [Before installing, need to attach permissions to AWS so that cloudwatch can be used on instance:] </ins>
+</ins> [Before installing, need to attach permissions to AWS so that cloudwatch can be used on my instance:] </ins>

 **Go to IAM Roles** --> **Create** IAM roles, Trusted entity type: **AWS service** --> Use case: EC2, **Next**